-The causative agent, the HAV, It multiplies only in hepatocytes.
-Faecal shedding of the HAV is at its highest during \ the later part of the incubation period and \early acute phase of illness.\\\\ (b) Resistance ✓ The virus is inactivated by The virus is fairly resistant to ultraviolet rays and o low pH, heat & chemicals. ■ ✓ boiling for 5 minutes • It survive more than 10 wks ✓ or autoclaving o in well H2O ✓ Formalin is an effective It withstands heating to 60 Co disinfectant for one hour, Ο not affected by chlorine doses usually employed for chlorination
+- The causative agent, the HAV, It multiplies only in hepatocytes. - Faecal shedding of the HAV is at its highest during the later part of the incubation period and

+early acute phase of illness.

+- (b) Resistance

+- ☐ The virus is fairly resistant to

+- low pH, heat & chemicals.

+- It survive more than 10 wks

+- o in well H2O

+- It withstands heating to 60 Co

+- o for one hour,